mathprofdes/Image-Annotator/README.md

 **Program Description**

 The Image Annotator is a program for incorporating simple annotations on an image.
+Once a base image is loaded into the program the user can then select to add simple annotations to the image.
+The program is useful for creating images to be incorporated into course notes, presentations, and other documents.

 ---